Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Packing well is essential for any trip.
 You should pack smartly for a comfortable EBC trek.
 We provide some gear, like a down jacket, a sleeping bag, and a duffel bag.
 Porters will carry most of your luggage, so pack light and bright.

 Footwear: Trekking boots are your most important gear.
 You need broken-in, sturdy, and waterproof boots with ankle support.
 Pack a pair of light sandals or camp shoes for evenings.
-Gaiters are optional, but they are helpful in snowy or muddy conditions.
+Gaiters are optional but helpful in snowy or muddy conditions.

 Bags: We will provide the porters with a durable duffel bag of 80-100L.
 They’ll carry your main luggage.
 You need a personal daypack of 30-40L with a waist strap and a rain cover to carry your everyday essentials, such as water, snacks, a jacket, and a camera.
 Use waterproof covers or dry bags for protection against rain or snow.

 Accessories: You must have a pair of good sunglasses with UV protection.
 Bring a headlamp with spare batteries for pre-dawn hikes and power cuts in lodges.
 You need a 2L water bottle ot a 3L hydration bladder.
-We strongly recommend using trekking poles, which we can provide if you don’t have any.
+We strongly recommend using trekking poles; we can provide them if you don’t have any.

 Personal Medical Kit: Although your guide will carry a medical kit, it is also recommended that you bring your own personal essentials.
 Bring your regular medications, blister care supplies, painkillers, and anti-nausea tablets.
 You should consult your doctor before taking Diamox for altitude.
 Also, bring feminine hygiene products if relevant.

 Sun Protection: The UV rays are intense at higher altitudes.
-You need an SPF 50 pr higher sunscreen, an SPF lip balm, and if necessary, a UV-protective cream.
+You need an SPF 50+ sunscreen, an SPF lip balm, and, if necessary, a UV-protective cream.

 Toiletries: Bring travel-sized, simple toiletries, including biodegradable soap and shampoo, a toothbrush and toothpaste, deodorant, and a quick-dry towel.
 Wet wipes and hand sanitizer are helpful when a shower is unavailable.